LukeMondy/lithospheric_modelling_recipe/readme.rst

 Section 1.
 What is the Lithospheric Modelling Recipe?
 -----------------------------------------------------
-The Lithospheric Modelling Recipe (or LMR) is an Underworld input file, designed to make it easy for geologists and numerical modellers to setup and run robust and reproducible geodynamic models of lithospheric scale processes.
+The Lithospheric Modelling Recipe (or LMR) is a set of Underworld input files, designed to make it easy for geologists and numerical modellers to setup and run robust and reproducible geodynamic models of lithospheric scale processes.

-ADD MORE!
+The LMR input files are setup (by default) with a 2/3D continental rifting scenario.
+The model includes stress and temperature dependent rheologies, partial melting, and basic threshold-style surface processes.
+An example of a high resolution 3D model using (almost) these inputs files can be seen here: http://youtu.be/8TxvBO2UdKg

+The LMR also comes with a pre-configured virtual machine (VM), known as the Modelling Environment, which has Underworld and its dependencies installed and ready to run.

 Section 2.
 Ideal workflow
 -------------------------